GeoscienceAustralia/eo-tides/paper/paper.md

 Satellite remote sensing offers an unparalleled method to view and examine dynamic coastal environments over large temporal and spatial scales [@turner2021satellite; @vitousek2023future].
 However, the variable and sometimes extreme influence of ocean tides in these regions can complicate analyses, making it difficult to separate the influence of changing tides from patterns of true coastal change over time [@vos2019coastsat].
 This is a particularly significant challenge for continental- to global-scale coastal EO analyses, where failing to account for complex tide dynamics can lead to inaccurate or misleading insights into coastal processes observed by satellites.

 Conversely, information about ocean tides can also provide unique environmental insights that can greatly enhance the utility of coastal EO data.
 Conventionally, satellite data dimensions consider the geographical "where" and the temporal "when" of data acquisition.
 The addition of tide height as a new analysis dimension allows data to be filtered, sorted and analysed with respect to tidal processes, delivering a powerful re-imagining of traditional multi-temporal EO data analysis [@sagar2017item].
-For example, satellite data can be analysed to focus on specific ecologically-significant tidal stages (e.g. high, low tide, spring or neap tides) or on particular tidal processes (e.g. ebb or flow tides).
+For example, satellite data can be analysed to focus on specific ecologically-significant tidal stages (e.g. high, low tide, spring or neap tides) or on particular tidal processes (e.g. ebb or flow tides; @sent2025time).

 This concept has been used to map tidally-corrected annual coastlines from Landsat satellite data at continental scale [@bishop2021mapping], generate maps of the extent and elevation of the intertidal zone [@murray2012continental; @sagar2017item; @bishop2019NIDEM], and create tidally-constrained imagery composites of the coastline at low and high tide [@sagar2018composites].
 However, these approaches have been historically based on bespoke, closed-source or difficult to install tide modelling tools, limiting the reproducibility and portability of these techniques to new coastal EO applications.
 To support the next generation of coastal EO workflows, there is a pressing need for new open-source approaches for combining satellite data with tide modelling.